ArcAid: Analysis of Archaeological Artifacts using Drawings: Ablation study

 Table~\ref{table: Semi-supervised vs. Supervised} shows that for all sizes of training sets, the results achieved by the semi-supervised training outperforms those of the supervised training.
 Thus, additional input, even if unlabeled, should be used.
 Furthermore, the fewer the labeled data is, the more beneficial semi-supervision is.
 This is so since when having fewer labeled pairs, but the same number of unlabeled pairs, their influence grows.

+{\bf Shared encoder vs. separate encoders.} Our approach employs 2 encoders and achieves accuracy of $89.6\%$.
+If instead we used a shared encoder the accuracy decreases to $85.15\%$.

 {\bf Hyper-parameters.} These are quite robust.
-Specifically, in the loss function, if we change the most important $\gamma_1$ (similarity), which is $0.8$, at the expense of $\gamma_2$ or $\gamma_3$, the accuracy change will not be significant.
+Specifically, in the loss function, if we change the most important $\gamma_1$ (similarity), which is $0.8$, by $\pm 0.1$ (at the expense of $\gamma_2$), the accuracy change will be limited to $0.5\%$.
 Increasing \(\alpha\) over \(\beta\) affects the generation; however changing their values from $(0.3,0.7)$ to $(0.4,0.6)$ for instance, the impact will be almost invisible.
 More details are given in the supplementary.

-{\bf Limitations.} Figure~\ref{fig:class. limitation} shows some cases where our model fails to classify the objects correctly.
-In all these cases, the artifacts are worn out and the method erroneously classified the artifacts into related classes.
+{\bf Limitations.} Figure~\ref{fig:class. limitation} shows cases where our model fails to classify the objects correctly.
+In these cases, the artifacts are worn out and are erroneously classified into related classes.

 Figure~\ref{fig:limitation} shows cases where our generated drawings do not succeed to generate the delicate textures.
 It can be seen though, that our drawings are still better than those of ~\cite{xsoria2020dexined}.